AusDTO/gov-au-content-guide/_entries/2016-05-04-hyphens-and-dashes.md

 published: true
 ---

-Use hyphens when 2 or more words form an adjective eg a first-class experience.
+Use hyphens when 2 or more words form an adjective, for example 'a first-class experience'.

-Do not use hyphens when joining an adverb to a noun eg highly intelligent.
+Do not use hyphens when joining an adverb to a noun, for example 'highly intelligent'.

-Some nouns are also hyphenated eg about-face, air-conditioning.
+Some nouns are also hyphenated, for example about-face, air-conditioning.
 Check the Macquarie Dictionary.

 Note login is not hyphenated.